 Senator Paul Bettencourt has announced the filing of Senate Bill 2519, a legislative proposal designed to bolster taxpayer and voter protections in Texas.
 This bill serves as the Senate counterpart to Representative Troxclair’s Texas Taxpayers & Voters Defense Act (House Bill 3879).
 The announcement was made through a press release.

 "This is simply unacceptable.
-Every session, we work hard to cut property tax burdens, yet local governments try to create new loopholes," Bettencourt said in the release.
+Every session, we work hard to cut property tax burdens, yet local governments try to create new loopholes," Bettencourt said.

 Senator Bettencourt represents Senate District 7 in West Harris County and holds several key positions within the Texas Senate.
 He is Chair of the Senate Committee on Local Government and serves on other committees including Finance, Education, and Criminal Justice.
 Appointed by Lt.
 Governor Patrick to the Redistricting Committee, he also served as Chair of the Senate Republican Caucus from 2016 to 2021.
 A graduate of Texas A&M University with a Bachelor of Science in Industrial Distribution, Bettencourt is also President and CEO of a Houston-based tax consulting company.